jxri-epicscape/raspberry-cd-player/README.md

 A full-featured CD and music library player built on a Raspberry Pi 4, with a portrait screen, audiophile DAC output, joystick navigation, automatic metadata/album art fetching, and a web-based management interface.

-![Player running on Raspberry Pi with portrait display]

 ---

 ## Photos